 You’ll learn how these two formats came to be, their essential differences (including publishing and distribution restrictions), and why, if you want to offer your readers video, read-along, animation, and other enhancements to your narrative, it’s essential to learn how to design and produce eBooks in either one.

-Starting with EPUB, instructor (and eBook and publishing expert) Anne-Marie Concepcion will step you through the entire process, including:
+Starting with EPUB, you'll be stepped through the entire process, including:

 - Preparing text, images, and video and audio files